Can You Have Lemon Juice on the Carnivore Diet?

 For example, a bit of lemon juice can improve the taste of a piece of salmon or cod, or you can use lemon as part of a homemade sauce for your chicken.

-Or if you don’t drink coffee, hot lemon water might really hit the spot in the depths of winter.
+Or if you don’t drink coffee, hot lemon water might hit the spot in the depths of winter.

 Common sense

-However, the only way to know if lemon is benign for you is to actually not have it.
-Elimination style.
+However, the only way to know if lemon is benign for you is to actually not have it—elimination style.

 At some point on a carnivore diet journey, some people believe it is a good idea to do a strict beef and water version of a carnivore diet as a reset.